oracle/truffleruby/doc/contributor/how-to-guide.md

 ```

 where `value = "FalseClass"` means a Ruby class (`FalseClass` in
-our case which methods are implemented in this file).
+our case, of which some methods are implemented in this file).

 Such a class contains implementation of Ruby class methods that are
 declared in the following way: